dmora4/alpi_dataset_nlp/README.md

 # alpi_dataset_nlp
-Using NPL methods on alarm sequences.
+Using NLP methods on alarm sequences.